clearwater/octopress/source/about/index.markdown

 What is Gaugette?
 -----------------

-{% img right /resources/finished_square_face.png Custom Dial Face %}
+{% img right /resources/thermo_backlit.png LED Backlighting %}
 Gaugette is a project detailing the construction of custom analog gauges using an Arduino microcontroller and Switec X25 stepper motors.